Store

 Avoiding standing too long and finding a place to sit down in the terminal and rest are air travel tips

-2. Luggage is best checked-in at curbside.
-If that is not possible, ask for help from the porter to the check-in counter.
+2. Luggage is best checked in at the curbside.
+If that is not possible, ask for help from the porter at the check-in counter.
 Do not lift any heavy baggage by yourself.

-3. Ask your travel companion to check-in for you while you rest by sitting on a nearby chair or on the luggage.
+3. Ask your travel companion to check in while you rest by sitting on a nearby chair or in your luggage.
 Try to stand as little as possible.

 4. Ask for an aisle seat for convenient access to bathrooms.

-6. Ask for the "meet and assist" wheelchair/golf cart service (this is usually provided free of charge) from the check-in counter to the gate, especially if the walk to and from the gate is long.
+6. Ask for the "meet and assist" wheelchair/golf cart service (usually free of charge) from the check-in counter to the gate, especially if the walk to and from the gate is long.

-7. Make sure you have an empty water bottle with you to bring past the security checkpoint, unopened snacks, and extra supplements accessible at any time.
+7. Make sure you have an empty water bottle to bring past the security checkpoint, unopened snacks, and extra supplements accessible at any time.

 Air Travel Tips: From Security Check Point to Gate

 This is often the most chaotic place in the airport.
-The brain is bombarded by the noise, x-ray emission, and the many instructions you have to follow to pass through the security gate; including taking off your shoes, belts, hats, etc. The process is extremely energy draining.
-Use the these air travel tips to reduce the amount of energy spent.
+The brain is bombarded by the noise, x-ray emission, and the many instructions you must follow to pass through the security gate, including taking off your shoes, belts, hats, etc. The process is extremely energy-draining.
+Use these air travel tips to reduce the amount of energy spent.

 Avoid running and exerting yourself as little as possible are important air travel tips

-1. Sit down on your carry-on baggage, if possible, for rest if you have to stand in line, or lean against your companion as needed.
-Do not force yourself to stand for a long period of time as this can drain your body.
+1. If possible, sit down on your carry-on baggage for rest if you must stand in line or lean against your companion as needed.
+Do not force yourself to stand for a long period, as this can drain your body.

 2. Sit down if you are tired after you pass the security screening.
 Do the Adrenal Breathing Exercises.
 Ask your travel companion to get your water bottle filled immediately.
 As a precautionary measure, drink some water and eat a snack, even if you may not feel like you need it.

-3. Take your time and rest for a few minutes as needed prior to continuing to the gate.
-If needed, proceed to the bathroom where you can sit down and do the Adrenal Breathing Exercise.
+3. Take your time and rest for a few minutes as needed before continuing to the gate.
+If needed, proceed to the bathroom to sit and do the Adrenal Breathing Exercise.

 4. Ask your companion to guide you to the gate.
 Do not get up to look for the gate number unless you are traveling alone.